maubanel/UE5-Lighting/setting-up/README.md

 ##### `Step 1.`\|`ITL`|:small_blue_diamond:

 If you have not installed the required software go and add [Epic Games Launcher](https://www.epicgames.com/store/en-US/download).
 Make sure the version of Unreal you are installed  has a 5.0.X in its name so that we know this walk through will be compatible with your version of Unreal.
+This will not work in UE4.

 ![unreal 5 installed](images/FiveDotO.png)